NCEAS/metacat/README.md

 New features in this release:
 * Upgrade Solr to version 8 and use the external Solr server
-* Use the streaming HTTP multipart handler to improve performance
+* Use the streaming HTTP multipart handler to improve performance Notice
+* Metacat Servlet APIs will be deprecated in near future and its client software, Morpho, will not work any more.
+* Solr dynamic fields such as read_count_i will be deprecated.

 ### Release Notes for 2.12.3
 New features and bugs fixed in this release: